34 military terms and their meanings

 Fruit salad

-Slang for the ribbons and medals on a Marine uniform, due to the rich array of color contrasting with the plain blue uniform.
+Slang for the ribbons and medals on a Marine uniform due to the rich array of colors contrasting with the plain blue uniform.

 FTA

-"FTA" is an acronym that stands for "failure to adapt."
-Someone can be reprimanded or discharged for this lack of a versatility, and some modern workplaces may use this terminology to evaluate employees.
+"FTA" is an acronym for "failure to adapt."
+Someone can be reprimanded or discharged for this lack of versatility, and some modern workplaces may use this terminology to evaluate employees.

 FUBAR

-While the origin of "FUBAR" is debated (one source said it was from the German word "furchtbar," meaning frightful, or terrible), it has now been popularized to stand for "f****d/fouled up beyond repair."
+While the origin of "FUBAR" is debated (one source said it was from the German word "furchtbar," meaning frightful or terrible), it has now been popularized to stand for "f****d up beyond all repair/recognition."
 This term can be heard used famously in movies like "Tango and Cash" and "Saving Private Ryan" and refers to a situation that has gone very wrong.

 Full battle rattle